thisistheplace/openwindenergy/INSTALL.md

 ## 1b.
 Windows - Local (non-Docker) based install

-The recommended way to run Open Wind on Windows in non-Docker mode is to install the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) and use Ubuntu installation instructions.
+The recommended way to run Open Wind Energy on Windows in non-Docker mode is to install the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) and use Ubuntu installation instructions.

 Follow the instructions below to install `Windows Subsystem for Linux (WSL)`.
-In the event of problems installing `WSL`, consult [Microsoft WSL Troubleshooting](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting)
+In the event of problems installing `WSL`, consult [Microsoft WSL Troubleshooting](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting).

 ### Installing Windows Subsystem for Linux
 Go to Windows `Start` and search for `Turn Windows features on or off`.
 Click the tickbox next to `Windows Subsystem for Linux`.
-Reboot your computer when prompted.
+Restart your computer when prompted.

-Once computer has rebooted, go to Windows `Start`, search for `Windows PowerShell` and select `Run as Administrator`.
+Once computer has restarted, go to Windows `Start`, search for `Windows PowerShell` and select `Run as Administrator`.
 You should see:
 ```
 Windows PowerShell
 Copyright (C) Microsoft Corporation.
 All rights reserved.